PapaPops/neural-network-and-handwritten-digit-classifier/README.md

 (WIP) A folder, with a binary, a .nn file and an improved version of the picture-getter.py file will be available to be run locally on the machine with the purpose of classifying 28x28 pixel images which contain handwritten digits.

 This is useful if you are not interested in the source code and you just want to classify numbers or test the accuracy of the neural network model.
-NOTE, this model was trained more and it may use a different structure (more hidden layers).
+NOTE, this model will be trained more than mnist_neural_network_final.nn and it may use a different structure (more hidden layers).
+This is in the hopes of achieving better accuracy

 # xor solved
 ![xor solved](https://github.com/david-cons/neural-network-and-handwritten-digit-classifier/blob/master/xor_solved.png)